 In my old blog I wrote "This blog is nothing serious, it’s all just about having fun and enjoying cycling!".
 That has changed.
 Because sometimes, and it seems as time goes by it becomes more frequent, however dark and cold some days might be, I still put my gear on and head out.
 Or put my gear on and train indoors despite the lack of motivation to turn the cranks and not getting anywhere.
 And to be honest, it's often not that fun at all, even though the hardest part is usually the "getting out".
 I do train for a purpose, mostly to beat myself.
-I've had a couple of "tough" years, where hours spent cycling has been decreasing.
-For 2018, my main goal is just to get back to training and making cycling a part of my daily routine.
+I've had a couple of "tough" years, where I lost a lot of fitness gained earlier.
+For 2018, my main goal was just to get back to training and making cycling a part of my daily routine.
 I managed to do that, and try to follow on that path.
 2019 marks my 10-year road cycling anniversary.
 I wanted to make it special, which means I will be participating in Haute Route Dolomites 2019.
 Read more about my 2019 plans.